 Margo and Augustus hope to make the farm more self-sufficient over time and look forward to a day when Margo won’t have to continue her off-farm landscaping work—and when Augustus’s veterinary work will be confined to the livestock on Naked Acres Farm.

-Certified Animal Welfare Approved by AGW pasture-raised chicken eggs, beef, handmade goat milk soap and Certified Grassfed by AGW lamb is available from the farm by appointment.
+Certified Animal Welfare Approved by AGW eggs, handmade goat milk soap and Certified Grassfed by AGW lamb and beef is available from the farm by appointment.
 Margo and Augustus also sell their soaps, eggs and produce at the Hillsdale and Hollywood farmers’ markets in Portland.
-To make an appointment to buy Naked Acres Farm products, contact Margo and Augustus at firstname.lastname@example.org or 971-227-5670.
-For up-to-date information about the farm, visit nakedacrespdx.com.
-Follow the farm on Facebook and Instagram.
+To make an appointment to buy Naked Acres’ Farm products, contact Margo and Augustus at email@example.com or 971-227-5670.
+For up-to-date information about the farm, visit their Facebook page or nakedacrespdx.com.